-1. QUARTERLY REPORTING: CONTRIBUTION AND EXPENDITURE REPORTS
+2. QUARTERLY REPORTS: CONTRIBUTION AND EXPENDITURE REPORTS

 Generally, filing a Statement of Organization begins the requirements for filing Contributions and Expenditures Reports.
-The first report will include all activity from day one (even if it is before the first day of the quarte) and through the end of the period in which the Statement of Organization was filed.
-Second and subsequent reports use the following schedule.
+The first report will include all activity from day one through the end of the period in which the Statement of Organization was filed and follows the following schedule.